 Adobe discovered that smartphone usage took nearly half of all Internet purchases.
 The strong online purchasing statistics follow a popular pattern.
 Because of the coronavirus outbreak, customers are avoiding malls and ordering gifts from their homes.

 As people are limiting face-to-face contact, physical stores will need to find better ways to support customers.
 Installing ConnectPOS will help shop owners a lot on this issue.
-The retailers can manage tasks quickly and handle well the inventory with this functional software.
+The retailers can manage tasks quickly and handle the inventory well with this functional software.